0xCasa/THM_AdventofCyber_2024/README.md

 ## Acknowledgements

-- [TryHackMe](https://tryhackme.com) for providing the Advent of Code challenges.
+- [TryHackMe](https://tryhackme.com) for providing the Advent of Cyber challenges.
-- The Advent of Code community for their support and collaboration.
+- The Advent of Cyber community for their support and collaboration.